arvigeus/AZ-204/Topics/App Service.md

 #### [On-Behalf-Of (OBO)](https://learn.microsoft.com/en-us/azure/app-service/overview-authentication-authorization)

-an OAuth feature allowing an application to access resources using a user's permissions, without needing their credentials.
+An OAuth feature allowing an application to access resources using a user's permissions, without needing their credentials.
 Azure App Service's built-in authentication module manages this process, handling sessions and OAuth tokens.
 It can authenticate all or specific requests, redirecting unauthenticated users appropriately (login page for web and 401 for mobile).
 When enabled, user tokens are managed in a token store.

-In Linux and containers the auth module runs in a separate container, isolated from application code.

 ##### Authentication flows